Careers360 Logo

 ◊ Horizontal axis and vertical axis: X-axis as the horizontal axis and Y-axis as the vertical axis.

-◊ Importance of origin: The intersection point of two axes which will be the reference point.
+◊ Importance of origin: The intersection point of two axes will be the reference point.

-Features of NCERT Exemplar Class 9 Maths Solutions Chapter 3:
+Importance of NCERT Exemplar Class 9 Maths Solutions Chapter 3

-• These Class 9 Maths NCERT exemplar chapter 3 solutions will help the students grasp the basics of coordinate geometry and turn out to be extremely useful in higher Classes or competitive exams.
+These Class 9 Maths NCERT exemplar chapter 3 solutions will help the students grasp the basics of coordinate geometry and turn out to be extremely useful in higher Classes or competitive exams.
+Here are some of the important features of these solutions.

 1. Can we draw any expression of a single variable on the Cartesian plane?